 5. It’s celebrated worldwide.

-So no matter where on this big, beautiful planet you live, there are people who have bravely given parts or all of their lives to protect freedom and for that we say, mahalo nui loa.
+So no matter where on this big, beautiful planet you live, there are people who have bravely given parts or all of their lives to protect freedom and for that we say mahalo nui loa on Veterans Day and every day.